Manali-Jain-squareops/0search/README.md

 As per this assumption I have designed the logic to query file metadata from a storage related transaction and store it in the database.

 Another problem I faced was to query the blockchain to verify a file payload received in a transaction (Creating wallets and allocations did not work either).
 Also, I could get the correct way of doing this.
 Hopefully we can improve this feature after we have a concrete idea of SDK's usage for what we want to achieve.
 As of now all my logic is based on the above assumption.

+I have also not added GET APIs to fetch file metadata due to above-mentioned reasons.
+It could be easily added once we fix the file fetching process.